 Through advocacy, education and collaboration, UTC creates a favorable business, regulatory and technological environment for organizations that own, manage or provide critical utility telecommunications systems.

 History: UTC was founded in 1948, to advocate for the allocation of additional radio spectrum for power utilities.
 Over the last 70 years, UTC has evolved into a dynamic organization that represents electric, gas and water utilities, as well as natural gas pipelines, critical infrastructure companies and other industry stakeholders.

-From its headquarters in downtown Washington, DC, UTC provides information, products and services that help members:
+From its headquarters in Washington, D.C., UTC provides information, products and services that help members:

 UTC is an authorized certified frequency coordinator for the Private Land Mobile Radio Services below 512 MHz and 800-900 MHz frequencies.
 UTC is the sole frequency coordinator authorized to coordinate channels previously allocated exclusively to the Power Radio Service.
 In addition, UTC maintains the national Power Line Carrier (PLC) database for the coordination of PLC use with licensed government radio services in the 10-490 kHz band.

 In 2015, the UTC Board of Directors worked with staff and industry consultants to create new mission and vision statements.
 Together with our membership survey and our strategic plan, these statements serve as guiding principals for our work today and growth for tomorrow.

 Mission: UTC shapes the future of utility mission critical technologies by driving innovation, fostering collaboration and influencing public policy.

 Vision: UTC is the trusted advisor to utilities and other critical infrastructure providers globally.
 The Council serves as the source and resource for our members to deploy technologies and solutions that deliver secure, reliable and affordable mission critical services.